All Episodes

 MAGA influencers are drawing repeated attention to violent attacks to elevate the issue of urban crime and accuse mainstream media of undercovering shocking cases.

-I'm gonna say it like this.
+I'm going to say it like this.

 When the story broke, I'm not surprised the corporate press wasn't on top of it.